solveigg/IronSolveig/Customer_Analysis_Case_Study/Activities_Transformation.md

 ### Activity 1.  # Done

-- Aggregate data into one Data Frame using Pandas.
+- Aggregate data into one Data Frame using Pandas. - Done
 - Standardizing header names
 - Deleting and rearranging columns – delete the column customer as it is only a unique identifier for each row of data
 - Working with data types – Check the data types of all the columns and fix the incorrect ones (for ex. customer lifetime value and number of complaints )